jrodal98/Grade-Manager/README.md

 ### Removing an Assignment
 To remove an assignment, right click the assignment type and select "Remove Selected Assignment."
 Alternatively, select the assignment and press the "Delete" key.

+### Adding an Extra Credit Category
+This one works slightly different than the rest of the options listed above.
+The purpose of the extra credit category is to add an unweighted amount of extra credit directly to a final course grade.
+To do this, right click on the course and select the extra credit option.
+Then, add assignments like normal.
+Make sure that the assignment grades that you assign are the raw percentages that you want to add to the course grade.
+For example, if you want to add 2% of extra credit to your final grade, you would want to create an assignment and then give it a grade of 0.02, or create multiple assignments that add up to a grade of 0.02.

+### Reordering Courses, Assignment Types, and Assignments
+This is reasonably intuitive.
+Simply drag and drop the label wherever you want it to go.

 ### Saving files, opening files, and similar
 It basically works the same as any other software.
 Just go to the File menubar or use common shortcuts (Ctrl+S is save, etc).
 The extension for the application is .grdb, short for gradebook.